 In October 2009, the Financial Accounting Standards Board ("FASB") issued amendments to the accounting and disclosure for revenue recognition.
 These amendments, effective for fiscal years beginning on or after June 15, 2010 (early adoption is permitted), modify the criteria for recognizing revenue in multiple element arrangements and require companies to develop a best estimate of the selling price to separate deliverables and allocate arrangement consideration using the relative selling price method.
 Additionally, the amendments eliminate the residual method for allocating arrangement considerations.
-The Company does not expect the standard to have material effect on its consolidated financial statements.
+We do not expect the standard to have material effect on our consolidated financial statements.

 In January 2010, the FASB updated the "Fair Value Measurements Disclosures".
 More specifically, this update will require (a) an entity to disclose separately the amounts of significant transfers in and out of Levels 1 and 2 fair value measurements and to describe the reasons for the transfers; and (b) information about purchases, sales, issuances and settlements to be presented separately (i.e. present the activity on a gross basis rather than net) in the reconciliation for fair value measurements using significant unobservable inputs (Level 3 inputs).
 This update clarifies existing disclosure requirements for the level of disaggregation used for classes of assets and liabilities measured at fair value, and require disclosures about the valuation techniques and inputs used to measure fair value for both recurring and nonrecurring fair value measurements using Level 2 and Level 3 inputs.
 This will become effective as of the first interim or annual reporting period beginning after December 15, 2009, except for the gross presentation of the Level 3 roll forward information, which is required for annual reporting periods beginning after December 15, 2010 and for interim reporting periods within those years.
-The adoption of the new guidance did not have a material impact on the Company's consolidated financial statements.
+The adoption of the new guidance did not have a material impact on our consolidated financial statements.

 In May 2011, the FASB issued amended guidance and disclosure requirements for fair value measurements.
+These amendments are not expected to have a material impact to our consolidated financial results.
 These changes will be effective January 1, 2012 on a prospective basis.
 Early application is not permitted.
-These amendments are not expected to have a material impact to the consolidated financial results.